timjansen/sparkplug.js/README.md

 ## API

-sparkplug.js provides two global functions:
+sparkplug.js provides three global functions:
 * 	<code>define()</code> implements the full API described in the <a href="https://github.com/amdjs/amdjs-api/wiki/AMD">AMD wiki</a>, but
   	please note that modules must provide an ID in order for sparkplug.js to find them.